drinkingtea/website/content/posts/model-system.md

 somewhere, even if it is not interspersed with the data as it is in a format like JSON or MessagePack.

-It would be nice to have a way to handle data from an unrelated program that knows nothing of the matching type.
+We should to have a way to handle data from an unrelated program that knows nothing of the matching type.
 Ideally, we could take the ```TypeName``` and ```TypeVersion``` stored as a header to the data (or some stand in identifier that might map to those) and look up a descriptor of the type if needed.